Customer stories

 Clean-up animations

-Erfan also outlined their animation workflow, sharing, “Once we solidified the designs and had character turnarounds (model sheets), our 2D animators embarked on rough pencil drawings using TVPaint.
+Erfan described the process: “Once we solidified the designs and had character turnarounds (model sheets), our 2D animators embarked on rough pencil drawings using TVPaint.
 They concentrated on perfecting character movements and performances, always in sync with the storyboard and under the guidance of co-directors Peter Baynton and Charlie Mackesy.”

 Following approval of the rough animation, the shot could move onto the ink stage.
 “In this stage, our clean animation artists would essentially re-draw the rough animation using a specific custom-made ink brush in TVPaint.”

-As this all took place, the team also had the critical job of maintaining character consistency throughout the film, bringing it all together into a visually cohesive masterpiece.
+Throughout the process, the team also had the critical job of maintaining character consistency, ensuring a visually cohesive film.

 The art of sound and voice-overs in the film

-With the film’s team and voiceover actors spread across the globe, the sound production and editing processes also navigated the complexities of remote collaboration.
+With the film's team and voice actors spread across the globe, the sound production and editing processes also had to adapt to remote collaboration.

 Given our team was spread across different countries, seamless collaboration was vital, and witnessing this dynamic come to life was truly exceptional.